Health & Mental Health

 Even if you’re above the age of 26, or you were not in foster care at age 18, you may still qualify for Medi-Cal by applying through the regular application process.

-Contact an Independent Living Program (ILP)/ Transition Coordinator for help with your Medi-Cal application or you can reach out to the Foster Care Ombudsman for more information at (877) 846-1602.
+Contact an Independent Living Program (ILP)/ Transition Coordinator for help with your Medi-Cal application or you can visit the website for the Ch1ldren Now-Coveredtil26 organization for assistance and more information.

 If you are feeling depressed, anxious, or you’re struggling with your mental health in other ways, there are several resources and DCFS programs that can help support you.